Biblical Prophecy

 1 Corinthians 14:1 ESV

-In Jeremiah 15, God tells Jeremiah if he will utter what is precious and not what is worthless, he shall be as God’s mouth.
+In Jeremiah 15, God tells Jeremiah that if he will utter what is precious and not what is worthless, he shall be as God’s mouth.
 Jeremiah spoke the words that came from the mouth of God.

 If you utter what is precious, and not what is worthless, you shall be as my mouth.